 In front of San Fruttuoso beach, there is a famous diving spot where you can see a huge bronze statue of Christ with open arms.
 This statue was commissioned by one of the most important Italian scuba divers to honor a friend that lost his life during the testing of some diving equipment.
 For more information visit here.

 18. Test your survival skills

 In Portofino and other villages nearby, there are several possibilities to learn the basics of survival techniques and do some open-air training.
 These activities are generally organized during weekends and you can spend 2 days with a group and a guide in a safe environment and in close contact with nature.
 For more information click here.

 Located on the seafront, hotel Piccolo Portofino offers luxurious rooms in a historic villa, a private rocky beach with a bar, and stunning views across the sea.
 It’s great for couples, as the rooms are stylish and modern.
 Rooms have terraces or balconies.
 Check the latest prices and book Hotel Piccolo Portofino here.

 At the Eight Hotel Portofino (be careful when booking as there is one in town and one in the mountains with the same name), rooms are large and well-equipped with ensuite bathrooms, cozy bedding, and seating areas.
 Do not miss the sauna and spa services, as well as the private gardens.
 Breakfast can be served on the terrace or in the room.
 Children are welcome here, and they can arrange babysitting services!
 Check the latest prices and book Eight Hotel Portofino here.

 - Remember to wear comfortable shoes and clothes for your trekking.
 Don’t hike wearing thongs or beachwear.

 - If you have time, visit Rapallo, a village nearby which is perfect for a relaxing day on the beach.
-Head to Punta Pagana if you want to sunbath or swim, while take the cable-car to Montallegro if you prefer some trekking.
+Head to Punta Pagana if you want to sunbathe or swim, while taking the cable-car to Montallegro if you prefer some trekking.